 That should just about cover all bases for saving your game progress across devices.
-We wish it wasn’t as dependent on manual backups as it still is, but until more developers utilize Google’s cloud-back services, Helium makes for a handy backup app, as it were.
 If you want to keep exploring the possibilities of Android, head on over to our list of Android emulators for PC and also explore these top GBA emulators.
 And if you’re going to be spending a lot of time on your phone, you should protect your eyes too.